nuxeo/doc.nuxeo.com-content/src/nxdoc/guides-and-tutorials/quick-start-series/bootstrap-your-document-management-project.md

 ## Document Capture

-Standard ways are based on forms and drag'n drop, but you may also have some third-party feeding, for instance by a digitalization platform, or from an ERP.
+Standard ways are based on forms and drag and drop, but you may also have some third-party feeding, for instance by a digitalization platform, or from an ERP.
 You need to clearly identify what will be the most frequent way for your chosen process and pay specific attention to it.
 We provide tools like [watch folder importers]({{page page='nuxeo-bulk-document-importer'}}), [REST APIs]({{page page='rest-api'}}), standard APIs ([CMIS]({{page page='cmis'}})).
 If it comes from a third-party system, one of the questions will be "what metadata" are given right at the creation time.

 ## Document Metadata and Types